Drumstick Curry with coconut milk is an eccentric vegan recipe. The recipe hails from Southern India, aka God’s Own Country.

-Add both of them as per your taste.
-Nothing much to write about them here.
+- Salt & Curry Leaves – Add both of them as per your taste.

-The Madras curry powder is the ninja ingredient here.
+- Madras Curry Powder – The Madras curry powder is the ninja ingredient here.
 There’s a reason why I am calling it likewise.
 If you look closely, there are no whole spices or masala powders in the first place.
-We will use only Madras curry powder.
+So we will use only Madras curry powder.
 Why?

 The reason is our curry powder contains all types of spices.
 Visit the link to learn about making this exquisite curry powder.